Dutch Oven Rosemary Garlic Bread

 Ingredients for rosemary garlic bread displayed in small bowls and a bigger bowl.
 Some of the ingredients are displayed on a small round cutting board while the rest are placed around the cutting board.

-Bread flour – I recommend bread flour for this loaf because of its higher protein level and ability to produce more gluten, resulting in a perfect rise in the bread.
-It’s not essential but recommended.
-You can swap for all-purpose flour if that’s what you have!
+Bread flour—I recommend bread flour for this loaf because of its higher protein level and ability to produce more gluten.
+This results in a perfect rise in the bread and a chewier texture.
+It’s not essential, but it’s recommended.
+You can easily swap for all-purpose flour, too!

 Instant yeast – this yeast needs no time for activation, making it perfect for easy preparation.